murkl/arch-os/iso/README.md

 make smoke ISO=path/to.iso
 ```

 Boots the image under QEMU and OVMF, waits for the first page to appear on its console, then shuts the machine down.
-This checks what no linter can: the boot entry, the initramfs and its Plymouth hook, the systemd unit on tty1, the runtime and the modules it loads.
+This checks what no linter can: the boot entry, the initramfs and its Plymouth hook, the systemd unit on tty1, the binary and the modules it loads.

 **Note:** _Needs `qemu-base`, `edk2-ovmf`, `tesseract` and `tesseract-data-eng`.
 The console screenshot is saved to `smoke/`, one frame on success and all of them on failure.
 CI runs this on every image it builds._